coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 - In this simple example, we can easily figure out the inputs and outputs and how they are joined together
 - As projects grow, it can become difficult to keep track of all steps of the workflow and how they fit together
+- Bash scripts can be used to automate the workflow as well.
+The problem with bash scripts is that we might loose information about the workflow.
+Bash scripts do not explicitly document the needed inputs, generated outputs and generated intermediate results.
+- If the steps involved in the workflow are small and if the inputs and outputs generated in the workflow are clearly evident, then bash scripts can be used.

+`Make`files are a good choice, when we need to store the workflow information and create replicable workflows

+- Make also offers other benfits:
+  - ability to conduct partial steps of the workflow
+  - avoiding the need for excessive recomputation
+  - ability to parallelize the jobs

 Let's re-implement the steps in running character count example using Make.